gjherbiet/DockIntellihide.app/README.md

 ## Usage

-Simply fork this repository or download it as an archive.
-In the latter case, extract the application and rename it to `DockIntellihide.app`.
-Double-click to launch.
+Simply fork this repository or [download the latest version](https://github.com/downloads/gjherbiet/DockIntellihide.app/DockIntellihide.zip).

 If you like it, add it to your **Login Items** in **Users & Groups** pane of **System Preferences**.